bcdev/jzarr/docs/array_creation.rst

 | JZarr has several functions for creating arrays.
 | Arrays can be created with or without a given storage.
-| If no storage is given a default in memory store will be used instead.
+| If no storage is given a store in memory is used as default.
 | Arrays can be created with or without additional user defined attributes.

-| At least there is only one mandatory information which must be given at creation time.
+| The shape is the only mandatory information which must be given to create arrays.
-| To create an instance of com.bc.zarr.ZarrArray at least a shape must be given

 .. _simple_small_array: